emilmasoumi/rop-compiler/README.txt

 string literals must be syntactically correct for the respective machine architecture and its correctness is ignored by the parser.

-Variables are declared with a `let id;` expression and must be defined when referenced and can be defined with `let id = val`.
+Variables are declared with a `let id;` expression and can be defined with `let id = val`.
 They must be defined when referenced and undeclared identifiers inside string literals are treated as assembly constructs when referenced.
 Such construct must hence exist in the instruction set architecture of the given Executable and Linkable Format (ELF)/Portable Executable (PE) binary.
 Identifiers shadow the instruction sets mnemonics, so the following code:

 let rax = "rsi";
 { "mov rax, rax; ret;" };